The intrinsic stable normal cone: Background on motivic homotopy theory

+commutes.
+To see this, we may replace the maps $s_!$, $t_!$ with their respective inverses $f_*$, $g_*$ (Lemma~\ref{lem:SectionIsos}), and then the commutativity follows from the functoriality of smooth push-forward: $p_*g_*=f_*q_*$.

+In fact, the Gysin push-forward commutes with smooth push-forward in cartesian squares, without assuming the smooth maps are vector bundles, but as we do not need this result, we omit the proof. \end{remark}

-\begin{remark} The usual operations on Borel-Moore homology: proper pushforward, smooth pullback, intersection with a section, all follow by applying proper pullback $p^*$, smooth pushforward $f^*$ or section pushforward $s_*$ to morphisms $Z/B^\BM\to \sE$ (or twists thereof).
-With this translation, Lemma~\ref{lem:BaseChange} is saying that proper pushforward commutes with smooth pullback in twisted Borel-Moore cohomology. \end{remark}
+\begin{remark} The usual operations on Borel-Moore homology: proper push-forward, smooth pull-back, intersection with a section, all follow by applying proper pull-back $p^*$, smooth push-forward $f_*$ or Gysin push-forward $s_!$ to morphisms $\Sigma^{**}(-)/B^\BM(-)\to \sE$.
+Explicitly, a proper map $p:Z\to W$ in $\Sch^G/B$ induces the functorial proper push-forward